B-Mohammed2/canvas/README.md

 I should be introduced to instructions in a window or dialog box.
 Moreover, it should contain tips, and information on how to use the various tools and features of the application, providing me with guidance and support during my creative process.

 ## Design
+The website  you have all the canvas to draw on and buttons that their appearance describes its function to be used to make your drawing easier.
-This web application was designed to provide a smooth and simple interface that allows the user to express their creativity and appropriately edit images.
+This web application is not very different from other common canvas apps or programs.
+It was designed to provide a smooth and simple interface that allows the user to express their creativity and appropriately edit images.

 1. Responsiveness and Layout of the web app: The web is designed with a responsive layout to adapt to different screen sizes and devices.
 This aspect provides users with a variety of options to access the app from desktop computers, tablets, and smartphones.